dynatrace-oss/DynatraceDashboardPowerups/README.md

 4. When a new update is released via Chrome Web Store it will automatically be updated.
 Google can take several days to approve an update to an Extension.
 If you wish to run the very latest version, change Library Location to GitHub in the Extension preferences.

 ## Configure extension
-5. Click blue powerup icon
+5. Click blue (or purple) powerup icon

 ![active](Assets/active.png)